5 Astonishing Effects of a High-Fiber Diet on Dental Health

 Why Does Dental Health Matter?

-Your mouth can be the “window” and the “door” of your body.
-A lot of systemic diseases show their first signs in the oral mucosa; a detailed intraoral examination will also show signs of drug abuse or trauma.
-On the other hand, our mouths serve as a door for a lot of microorganisms to enter our bodies and cause systemic diseases.
+Your mouth is the “window” and “door” of your body.
+Many systemic diseases show their first signs in the oral mucosa; a detailed intraoral examination will also show signs of drug abuse or trauma.
+On the other hand, the mouth serves as a door for a lot of microorganisms to enter the body and cause systemic diseases.

 The Top 5 Benefits of a High-Fiber Diet on Dental Health